IMPORTANT INFORMATION FOR APPLICANTS:

 - Sept.
 9 – CIC to work with Service Agencies to process Pima County Court Cases of those tenant who qualify for assistance and are currently at the highest risk of eviction – IN PROCESS

 - Sept.
-17 – CIC will provide direct connection for Tenants to pre-qualify for support from Service Agencies via CIC website.
+17 – CIC will provide an online inquiry form for tenants and landlords to get their cases started.
 CLICK HERE for Agency Selection and Prequalification Form

 - Sept.
-3o -CIC will launch an online portal through which tenant and landlord information and required documentation can be collected and uploaded.
+3o – CIC will launch an online portal through which tenant and landlord information and required documentation can be collected and uploaded.
 Approved social service agencies will utilize this portal for speed application and funding processing.
 CLICK HERE to further review the program and begin the Prequalification process.

-At the beginning of the launch of the program, priority will be given to those most in jeopardy of eviction (i.e. those closest to having an existing eviction court judgment against them executed by Constables).
+At the beginning of the launch of the program, priority will be given to those at highest risk of eviction (i.e. those closest to having an existing eviction court judgment against them executed by Constables).

 Funding will help tenants who have been unable to pay their rent due to the economic effects of COVID-19.
 Tenants being evicted for reasons other than nonpayment of rent may not qualify for assistance.